bbmistrz/data-eng-coding-challenge/README.md

 The field `Continuity` is expressed in days.

 ```
-Worker, Continuity
-1435, 3
-135,  2
-456,  1
+Worker,Continuity
+1435,3
+135,2
+456,1
 ```

 ## Bonus Points

 We don't expect your solution to use sophisticated paradigms or frameworks.
 However, you can spend as much time you want to demonstrate your skills.
-You can, for example, implement your application in a stream-oriented fashion, or document how you would implement this in addition to your batch-oriented implementation.
+You could, for example, implement some tests to ensure your output is correct.

 ## Open questions